Uninsured Motorist Coverage Explained: Do You Need It in 2026?

 Once your insurer confirms the driver was uninsured or underinsured, they'll evaluate your damages.
 For bodily injury claims, this includes:

 For property damage claims, the insurer will assess repair costs or the vehicle's actual cash value if totaled.
-Remember that car insurance deductibles complete guide explains how deductibles work—UMBI typically has no deductible, but UMPD may require one.
+Keep in mind that car insurance deductibles complete guide explains how deductibles work—UMBI typically has no deductible, but UMPD may require one.

 Settlement and Payment

 Your insurer will make a settlement offer based on their evaluation.
 For straightforward claims with clear damages, this process moves quickly.
-Complex claims involving serious injuries, disputed liability, or high medical costs may require negotiation.
+Complex claims involving serious injuries, disputed liability, or high medical costs may require negotiation or legal representation.

 If you disagree with the settlement offer, you can negotiate or hire an attorney to advocate for fair compensation.
 Your UM/UIM policy is a contract with your own insurance company, making the process generally smoother than dealing with another driver's insurer.